Introduction:

 X-ray Specific Type | CBCT/X-ray imaging | Carbon fiber frame | Zero metal artifacts in imaging |

-- 1) Ergonomic Validation
+- Ergonomic Design

-4. Advanced Clinical Techniques for Optimal Outcomes
+4. Advanced Techniques for Better Results

-Angulation Optimization
+Angulation Tips

-Time Management Protocol
+Time Management

 5. FAQ